starwolves/space/README.md

 Also looking for both 2D & 3D digital artists, writers and game(play) designers.
 People who are genuinely interested in contributing are suggested to contact the developer on Discord, when this interest arises high priority will be put into creating project documentation, tutorial videos and releasing the GUI tools of the project for custom map and custom entity creation.

 All contributors of this project have to agree to our [Collaberative License Agreement](https://github.com/starwolves/contributor-license-agreement/blob/main/CLA).
-Our automated CLA assisstant will give you instructions on how to agree the first time you contribute on GitHub.
+Our automated CLA assisstant will give you instructions on how to agree the first time you contribute on Github.

 Space Frontiers allows each community of players to compile and host a server instance themselves meaning the gameplay, community moderation & servers remain sovereign.